-- Each applname, site, workload, fdi 4-tuple entry must be specified on one line; it cannot be continued to a subsequent line. - Do not insert any spaces between the application name, the comma (,), the site name, the comma (,), the workload name, the comma (,), and the failure detection interval.
+- Each applname, site, workload, fdi 4-tuple entry must be specified on one line; it cannot be continued to a subsequent line. - Do not put spaces between any parameter and the preceding or following comma (,).

 Specifies the SNA application name that is configured on a VTAM APPL definition statement.
 You must use a network-qualified name by using the form netid.applname.